3DCurrax/General/README.md

 # General
 This is a general purpose repo.
-It contains various documents that are public.
+It is a place holder for a public wiki.